OCA/sale-workflow/sale_partner_selectable_option/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module limits the partners to be selected in the sales orders according to the "Selectable in sale orders" field.
+This module limits the partners to be selected in the sales orders according to the "Selectable in orders" field.

 **Table of contents**